Yacoubou-seidou/PureCounter/README.md

-# PureCounter
+# Pure_counter

 ![Version](https://img.shields.io/npm/v/your-package-name.svg)
 ![License](https://img.shields.io/npm/l/your-package-name.svg)

-> PureCounter is a collection of React components for implementing pure increment and decrement functionality.
+> Pure_counter is a collection of React components for implementing pure increment and decrement functionality.
 It provides customizable components that smoothly animate numerical values within a given range.
 With easy installation and usage, it offers a simple way to incorporate increment and decrement features into your React applications.

 ## Installation